 The wide rim of a classic margarita glass gives you plenty of surface space for the salt, which is a key component for the delicious flavor!

-How to Make this Classic Frozen Margarita
+How to Make a Classic Frozen Margarita

 Once you make your first batch, you’ll realize how easy it is and you can just use the “Jump to Recipe” button at the top of the post to get right to the recipe card.